Arcsin00/HTB-Support/README.md

-# HTB writeups for retired machines can be found here.
+# HTB walkthroughs for retired machines can be found here.